Make Money Vlogging: The Definitive Guide (2019)

 As a vlogger, you will be using somewhat expensive equipment to record your videos, right?

-It is as easy as going to https://affiliate-program.amazon.com and follow the registering process.
+It is as easy as going to https://affiliate-program.amazon.com and following the registering process.

-After that, you can get special links that you can use to get affiliate sales.
+After that, you can get the special links that you can use to get affiliate sales.

-After that, the only thing left is insert them and hope someone clicks the link and buys something.
+The only thing left is to insert the links and hope someone clicks them and buys something.

 Selling your own products